wp-plugins/very-simple-meta-description/readme.txt

 If no meta description is entered, the blog description will be used.

 = Translation =
-This plugin is translation-ready (Dutch, Spanish, Catalan, Brazilian Portuguese and Serbian translation included).
+Dutch, Spanish, Catalan, Brazilian Portuguese and Serbian translation included.
+Only things that can be translated are dashboard name, plugin description and settingspage.
 More translations are very welcome!
 Please contact me via my website.

 = CREDITS =
 Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!